Statistical methods used to combine the effective reproduction number, R(t), and other related measures of COVID-19 in

+Meta-analysis models can assume fixed or random effects; i.e. a shared common effect or distribution of effects.
+As it is possible for each candidate model to use a different method to estimate these outcome measures, the modelling approaches and/or underlying assumptions are assumed to vary.
+For example, different modelling approaches (e.g. mechanistic or empirical) or differing assumptions about spatial or age mixing may be used\cite{Silk2020}.
+Moreover, the random effects model assumes a distribution of true effect sizes as opposed to a shared common (true) effect size assumed in the fixed effects model\cite{Borenstein2009, Langan2019}.
+Subsequently, a meta-analysis using a random effects model is chosen over a fixed effects model.
+Details and motivating examples on fixed and random effects models for analysis can be found in Borenstein \textit{et al.}\cite{Borenstein2010}.
+The random effects model can be defined as:

-where $\widehat{\theta}_i$ is the estimated effect size or combined estimate for the true average effect across all groups ($\theta$), and $\varepsilon_i$ are the within‐group errors\cite{Langan2019}. $\theta_i$ is sampled from a distribution, typically assumed to be normal, of mean $\theta$ and variance $\tau^2$, the heterogeneity variance parameter.\cite{Langan2019}.
+where $\theta_i$ is the true effect size in group $i$ (for a set of $i=1, ..., k$ groups), $\widehat{\theta_i}$ is the estimated effect size in group $i$, $\theta$ is the average effect across all groups, and $\varepsilon_i$ are the within‐group errors\cite{Langan2019}. $\theta_i$ is sampled from a distribution, typically assumed to be normal, of mean $\theta$ and variance $\tau^2$, the heterogeneity variance parameter.\cite{Langan2019}.